google/shoptimizer/docs/developer-guide.md

 ## 0. About

-This document explains how to integrate the Shoptimizer API (referred to as 'Shoptimizer') with your existing Content API for Shopping solution.
-It also describes the technical architecture, how to create or custom optimizations, and how to track optimization performance.
+This document explains how to integrate the Shoptimizer API (referred to as 'Shoptimizer') with your existing Content API for Shopping or Merchant Center API solution.
+It also describes the technical architecture, how to create custom optimizations, and how to track optimization performance.

 For an explanation of how to pull the source code and run Shoptimizer, see the